rasm1/RPSLS-showdown/README.md

 # RPSLS-showdown

-Leonardo's Legacy is a biography website to designed commemorate the life and works of Leonardo da Vinci.
+RPSLS-showdown is an in browser rock paper scissors like game with 5 options instead of the usual 3.

-The website mainly targets users who are already aware of who da Vinci is and want to learn more about him.
+This website targets users who are looking for a fun quick game of rock paper scissors lizard spock.

-The goal of Leonardo's Legacy is to inform, impress and inspire the user by showing off various paintings and inventionsmade by Leonardo da Vinci.
-T he site also provides some basic knowledge about who da Vinci is and what his early years looked like.

-The website also contains a form in which users can submit their email to be redirected to other websites where they can learnabout the legacy of other great people.

- Links to our social media is included in the footer of the page.
+The goal of RPSLS-showdown is to entertain the user and keep them engaged with the website.
+The website also contains information as to the origin of rock paper scissors lizard spock and of course, explains the rules of the game.

 ![Am I Responsive](assets/images/mockup-image.png)